radius-project/blog/radblog/content/posts/2024/what-i-learned-in-six-weeks/index.md

 **Platform agnostic** – Radius enforces separation of duties between platform teams and application developers.
 The application implementation is decoupled from the infrastructure implementation.
 Since the contract between developers and cloud environments is defined by a set of application resource types published by the platform engineering team, and not by which cloud provider is being used, Radius makes applications highly portable both between different cloud providers and between different container platforms.

 **Cloud resource manager** – When Radius deploys an application, it translates the application resources used by developers into infrastructure resources.
-This translation is handled by recipes in Radius.
-Each application resource type has a recipe which specifies how to deploy and run that resource.
+This translation is handled by Recipes in Radius.
+Each application resource type has a Recipe which specifies how to deploy and run that resource.
 Since recipes are implemented using Terraform or Bicep modules, they are very flexible.
 They can be composed of almost any infrastructure resource such as containers, managed databases, VPCs and VNets, load balancers, or any other cloud service from Azure, AWS, or in the future Google Cloud.

 Recipes become powerful when combined with Radius environments.
 Developers can choose which environment to deploy their application to with Radius.
 These environments are created by platform engineers and point to a cloud provider and region.
-Each environment has a unique set of recipes.
-The platform engineer can configure, for example, a set of recipes for a production environment which deploys an Envoy proxy with mTLS enforced, storage encryption, and other production requirements.
-Then the recipes for the test environment, would not need these production security controls.
+Each environment has a unique set of Recipes.
+The platform engineer can configure, for example, a set of Recipes for a production environment which deploys an Envoy proxy with mTLS enforced, storage encryption, and other production requirements.
+Then the Recipes for the test environment, would not need these production security controls.
 The configuration of the application and cloud infrastructure when the application is deployed depends entirely on which environment is selected.
 The developer never has to modify their application definition or code or have intimate knowledge of the cloud environment.

 ## System architecture